-Effective fall 2017, up to 16 quarter units in transfer credit may be accepted at both the master's and doctoral levels, from external regionally accredited institutions or their foreign equivalent, and up to 16 quarter units in transfer credit may be accepted from another Pacifica Graduate Institute program, unless there is an approved Transfer Credit Agreement between programs that specifies an alternate number of units.
+Effective fall 2017, up to 16 quarter units in transfer credit may be accepted at both the master's and doctoral levels, from external regionally accredited institutions or their foreign equivalent, and up to 16 quarter units in transfer credit may be accepted from another Pacifica Graduate Institute program, unless there is an approved Transfer Credit Agreement between programs (such as between the M.A. and Psy.D.
+Counseling Psychology programs) that specifies an alternate number of units.
 Please consult an admissions advisor regarding Transfer Credit Agreements.